I-Halder/Topological-Strings-on-Quintic/README.md

   2. Use the following command to obtain a Mathematica readable file named P.mx: **cat * > P.mx**

 ## File ABGt.mx
-This file contains information on the moduli space geometry and YY variables.
+This file contains information on the moduli space geometry and Yamaguchi-Yau  variables.

 ## File example.nb
 Put the files example.nb, P.mx, ABGt.mx in the same folder.
 Now open example.nb in Mathematica and follow the instructions.